-NAME DESCRIPTION currentDate Returns the current date as a string (formatted according to the server's defaults) for the current date. currentTime Returns the current time as a string (not including date and formatted according to the server's defaults). formattedTime Returns a formatted time using the given format.
-The format can either be a time unit or text describing a longer format. sleep Sleep for a specified number of milliseconds. timeStamp Current time in milliseconds since midnight, January 1, 1970 UTC. getExpectedComp utationTime Returns a string describing the approximate computation time of the application.
+NAME DESCRIPTION currentDate Returns the current date as a string (formatted according to the server's defaults) for the current date. currentTime Returns the current time as a string (not including date and formatted according to the server's defaults). formattedDateTime Returns a formatted time given in milliseconds since the epoch to a readable date and time. formattedTime Returns a formatted time using the given format.
+The format can either be a time unit or text describing a longer format. sleep Sleep for a specified number of milliseconds. timeStamp Current time in milliseconds since midnight, January 1, 1970 UTC. getExpectedComputatio nTime Returns a string describing the approximate computation time of the application.
 The string can be altered by the method setExpectedComputationTime.

-NAME DESCRIPTION setLastComputat ionTime Set the last computation time, overwriting the automatically generated time.
-You can use the timeStamp method to record time differences and then set the measured time in ms (a long integer). getLastComputat ionTime Returns the last computation time in the given format.
+NAME DESCRIPTION setLastComputationTim e Set the last computation time, overwriting the automatically generated time.
+You can use the timeStamp method to record time differences and then set the measured time in ms (a long integer). getLastComputationTim e Returns the last computation time in the given format.
 The format can either be a time unit or text describing a longer format.
 This format is localized and the output is translated to the current language setting.